ElesCloud/ESCDocuments/Training_PhaseTwo.md

 3. Take a moment to review the gesture controls provided in the pack.
 If you modify yours, keep a default copy for an example to explain to them.
    - Be sure to explain how our weapons operate on different "layers," one for primary weapons, two for secondaries/sidearms, and three for heavy/special weapons.
 One weapon can occupy each slot, and the gestures will allow a quick draw/sling to switch, rather than attaching/detaching all the time.
 4. Encourage them to test out the various items (at a distance from others) so they get a feel for how they work.
 Make sure they know that this is considered basic knowledge for everyone, so they should be asking questions and familiarizing *now*, not during the heat of combat.

+## Section Three: Update
+Denote the recruit's progress in the trainee-status channel on Discord.
+   - Use this template in the channel to track progress:
+     - Trainer:
+     - Recruit:
+     - Phase:
+     - R/D/S: 0/0/0
+     - Comments:

+**PHASE FOUR COMPLETE.
+Proceed to Phase [Five](https://github.com/ElesCloud/ESCDocuments/blob/main/Training_PhaseFive.md).**